 - Gathering Witness Information: If there are bystanders or other cyclists who witnessed the accident, collect their names and contact information.
 Witness statements can be invaluable in supporting your case.

-- Report the Accident to the Authorities: It’s essential to report the accident to the police, especially if there are injuries or significant property damage.
+It’s essential to report the accident to the police, especially if there are injuries or significant property damage.
 The police will create an official police report, which is a critical document for insurance claims and any legal proceedings.
 Ensure you obtain a copy of this report, as it will contain important details about the accident and the parties involved.

-- Notify Your Insurance Company: If you have bicycle insurance or if the accident involved a motor vehicle, notify your insurance company about the incident.
+If you have bicycle insurance or if the accident involved a motor vehicle, notify your insurance company about the incident.
 Provide them with the necessary details, including the police report and any documentation you’ve gathered.

-- Keep Records of All Medical Treatment: As you receive medical care for your injuries, keep detailed records of all treatments, prescriptions, and medical bills.
+As you receive medical care for your injuries, keep detailed records of all treatments, prescriptions, and medical bills.
 This documentation will be essential for substantiating your personal injury claim and demonstrating the extent of your injuries and related expenses.

-Why Are Bicycle Accidents So Serious?
+Why are Bicycle Accidents so Serious?

 When you ride in a car, you are surrounded by protective features.
 Seat belts, airbags, reinforcements in the car body, and even a car’s size help guard against the effects of a collision.
 Unfortunately, bicycles have no protective gear to cushion the crash.